-During a livestream on August 23, the Two-Time claimed that he’s taking legal action against Twitch as a result of his ban in 2020.
+During a livestream on August 23, 2021, the Two-Time claimed that he was taking legal action against Twitch as a result of his ban in 2020.

 Doc also stated that he’s known about the reason for his ban for some time now, and is making no bones about his attitude toward the situation.